 Sold 49.060606 Shares of Norfolk Southern Railroad for a 14.97% Annual Gain

-The fund has no current ownership of shares in any railroad stock.
+The value investment fund has no current ownership of shares in any railroad stock.

 Gain on the initial fund basis of $10,000 is $2,351.96.
 My return for the year is going to be 23.52% as I doubt that opportunity exists in the one week remaining before the one year review.